kaiwan/procmap/README.md

 The userspace memory map is collated and displayed by iterating over the `/proc/PID/maps` pseudo-file of the given process.

 For both kernel and userspace, the procmap script color-codes and shows the following details (comma separated) for each segment (or mapping):

- - the start user virtual address (uva) to the right extreme of the line seperator
+  * the start user virtual address (uva) to the right extreme of the line seperator
  - the segment name
  - it's size (appropriately, in KB/MB/GB/TB)
  - it's mode (permissions; highlights if null or .WX for security)
  - the type of mapping (p=private, s=shared) (only userspace)
  - if a file mapping, the offset from the beginning of the file (0x0 for anonymous or starts at BOF) (only userspace)

-To aid with visualization of the process VAS, we show the relative vertical "length" of a segment or mapping via it's height.
+To aid with visualization of the process VAS, we show the relative vertical "length" of a segment or mapping via it's height (of course, it's a highly approximate measure).

 The script works on both 32 and 64-bit Linux OS (lightly tested, I request more testing and bug/issue reports please!).